 Still, very few consumers are in on the secret.
 Wineries are reacting to this lack of exposure by trying something new.
 Instead of branding their winery as a single entity with multiple offerings, some are doing the reverse.

 For instance, Hope Family Wines names most of their wines as separate and unique entities: Treana Winery, Candor, Austin Hope, and Troublemaker.
 Each label offers only two wines, mostly just a white and a red.
 It’s an interesting gambit in which their wine can become well-known while the Hope Family brand remains obscure to all but a handful of wine geeks.

-The tactic is working, especially since many of their wines are interesting blends that don’t fit into any per-determined niche.
-For instance, Treana Red has earned itself a well-deserved following, despite it’s atypical blend of Cabernet Sauvignon and Syrah.
+The tactic is working, especially since many of their wines are interesting blends that don’t fit into any pre-determined niche.
+For instance, Treana Red has earned itself a well-deserved following, despite its atypical blend of Cabernet Sauvignon and Syrah.

-The wine is an inky black with an aroma of liquorice and blackberries.
+The wine is inky black with an aroma of licorice and blackberries.
 It’s a big wine with broad but delicious flavors.
-Smoked vanilla and lush tannins roll over sweet oak notes; rich textures evolve into a distinct scent of roasting game over a fire pit.
+Smoked vanilla and lush tannins roll over sweet oak notes; rich textures evolve into a distinct scent of roasted game over a fire pit.
 The finish turns from sweet cherry into spice.